UKCloud/documentation/articles/shared/shared-how-access-centos-update-servers.md

 We provide both CentOS standard repositories and EPEL (Extra Packages for Enterprise Linux) for CentOS 6, 7  and 8 on our Elevated OFFICIAL security domain.

->[!NOTE]
+> [!IMPORTANT]
->Please be aware CentOS6.x is deprecated!
-You can view details on the CentOS Public Mirror Site [here](http://mirror.centos.org/centos/6.10/readme)
+> CentOS6.x is deprecated.
+You can view details of the CentOS Public Mirror Site [here](http://mirror.centos.org/centos/6.10/readme).

-For both Assured and Elevated OFFICIAL security domains, you can configure your systems to reference the following server `https://rh-cds.ukcloud.com` In Assured, this domain is configured in DNS so you will automatically be able to resolve it.
-For Elevated, you will need to UKCloud Support to get the correct IP address and add an entry to `/etc/hosts` on your systems to be able to resolve it.
+For both Assured and Elevated OFFICIAL security domains, you can configure your systems to reference the following server: `https://rh-cds.ukcloud.com`.
+In Assured, this domain is configured in DNS, so you'll automatically be able to resolve it.
+For Elevated, you'll need to contact UKCloud Support to get the correct IP address and add an entry to `/etc/hosts` on your systems to be able to resolve it.

 To access CentOS base files, you have 2 options.